nirvikpurkait/recursive-file-search/README.md

 [ 'p-file.html', 'ch-file.html', 'gch-file.html' ]
 ```

-### defaultIgnore as API
+### `defaultIgnore` as API

-If You want to disable the default ignore functionlity, you can use `defaultIgnore` as an API to disable it.
+If You want to disable the default ignore functionlity, you can use `defaultIgnore` API to disable it.

 ```
 const yourVariableName = recursiveFileSearchSync(directory-path , { defaultIgnore: false})